polterguy/magic.data.common/README.md

    limit 25
 ```

-**Notice** - Spacing not applied to the actual SQL result, have been applied to some of the SQL results in this
+**Notice** - Spacing is not applied to the actual generated SQL result, but have been applied to some of the SQL
-documentation, for clarity reasons.
+examples in this documentation, to make the SQL more readable.

 ## [sql.update]